 Welcome to MHR's Blog

-We're taking the plunge into the new year and starting a blog.
-We hope you'll enjoy seeing frequent updates and photos on the horses you all know and so generously support.
+We hope you'll enjoy seeing frequent updates and photos of the Miracle Horse Rescue and Sanctuary horses you all know and so generously support.
 We'll also keep you posted on current projects and plans for the future.

 Stephanie Pierce